ESMValGroup/ESMValTool_Tutorial/_episodes/11-esmvalcoreapi.md

 particular dataset.
 See **Adding a dataset entry** section in the [Writing your own recipe]({{ page.root }}{% link _episodes/06-preprocessor.md %}) episode for examples.
-We can use this in a Notebook, including filling out the facets for data definition.
+We can use this in a Jupyter notebook, including filling out the facets for data definition.
 To do this we will use the `Dataset` object from the API.
 Let's look at this example, which you can copy to a Jupyter notebook.